Financial reporting fraud - sources and red flags

 Frauds and red flags

-In each of the following areas the aim of frauds, how they can be perpetrated and the red flags which may indicate their occurrence will be considered.
-This session will be illustrated by practical examples of fraud schemes and the resulting red flags.
+In each of the following areas the course will consider the aim of frauds, how they can be perpetrated and the red flags which may indicate their occurrence.

 - Fictitious revenues